ledgersmb/LedgerSMB/doc/csv-import/README.md

 # CSV import format documentation

+Notes about the format:

-All CSV files start with the column headings on the first row.
+ * All CSV files start with the column headings on the first row
+ * Column separator is a comma (,)
+ * Numbers are parsed using the number format of the importing user(!)
+   **Caveat**: if the importing user uses a comma as the decimal separator, a different format has to be selected temporarily during the import

 ## Chart of Accounts